Mayor of Beverley Councillor Tom Astell.

 - The term “Chairman” is a legal one – the Local Government Act 1972, which directs how Town Councils are governed, makes no legal provision for the terms “Chairwoman”, “Chairperson” or simply “Chair”.

 - The roles of Chairman and Mayor cannot be separated, making it a challenging but rewarding responsibility to keep Council meetings in check, whilst also being the official civic representative of the people of Beverley.

 Inviting the Mayor to Your Event

-If you wish to invite the Mayor of Beverley to attend your event, please send a written invitation to the Beverley Town Council office by completing the attached form and sending it by post or email to 12 Well Lane, Beverley, HU17 9BL.
-However, please note that during the COVID-19 pandemic, civic and public events are currently suspended.
+If you wish to invite the Mayor of Beverley to attend your event or you are seeking her support, please send a written invitation to the Beverley Town Council office by completing the attached form and sending it by post (12 Well Lane, Beverley, HU17 9BL) or email (firstname.lastname@example.org).

 All invitations received will be discussed with the Mayor and a decision made depending upon the civic diary.
 If the Mayor is available to attend your event an acceptance letter or email will be sent to you.
 In the event that the Mayor is unable to attend, the invitation will be passed on to the Deputy Mayor for consideration, and the appropriate response sent.

 In order that we may maintain a complete record of events in the civic diary, please do not contact the Mayor directly or send correspondence to their home.
 All communication must be done through the Beverley Town Council office.

 Download a copy of the official Mayoral invitation form.